anton-johansson/kertificate/README.md

-# PKI management system
+# Kertificate

-PKIMS is a web UI that allows you to administrate your common authorities and server certificates.
+Kertificate is a PKI management system that allows you to administrate your common authorities and server and client certificates.

 ## Development